TCU’s decision to reduce employee retirement benefits has been met with disappointment by faculty members.

 “But I think the most upsetting thing for faculty was the permanent nature of the reduction,” Faculty Senate Chair Sean Atkinson said.
 “A lot of faculty didn’t quite understand why permanent reduction to our compensation is necessary of what will probably just be a temporary financial crisis.”

-Ledbetter pointed to the actions of three of TCU’s aspirant university peers–Duke, Georgetown and Northwestern–who have all said they are reducing employee benefits temporarily until their financial situations improve.
+Ledbetter pointed to the actions of three of TCU’s aspirant university peers – Duke, Georgetown and Northwestern – who have all reduced employee benefits temporarily until their financial situations improve.

 “The intent behind those announcements seems to be ‘Hey, this is temporary, we’ll restore these benefits once this financial crisis has passed,’ and TCU instead has made it very clear that these reductions are permanent,” he said.

-In an open letter to the Board of Trustees and Boschini, faculty have called for a more equitable distribution of the retirement stipend and a restoration of the 11.5% contribution when the pandemic crisis has passed.
+The letter has seven recommendations, including requests for a more equitable distribution of the retirement stipend and a restoration of the 11.5% contribution when the pandemic crisis has passed.

 Changes in benefits a recurring subject of debate